 - Whats New

-As we get ready to kick off another academic year at the University of North Dakota, the Division of Student Affairs wants to provide faculty and staff with a brief overview of new resources and changes that may impact prospective and current students.
+As we get ready to kick off another semester at the University of North Dakota, the Division of Student Affairs wants to provide faculty and staff with a brief overview of new resources and changes that may impact prospective and current students.

 Refer students to an online checklist to help them begin the new semester.

-A newly consolidated list of all important dates and deadlines for Fall 2013 is now available.
+A consolidated list of all important dates and deadlines for Spring 2014 is now available.

 Admissions & Financial Aid

 Campus visits for prospective undergraduate students are offered Monday through Friday at 9 a.m. and 1 p.m.
-During the visit, prospective students will meet with academic departments at 11 a.m. and 3 p.m. (new time).
-Saturday visits for specific academic programs are offered as follows:
+Saturday visits in 2014 for specific academic programs are offered as follows:

 Feb.
 22 or Apr.
 5, 2014